Best Composite Hockey Sticks under $100 – 3 Awesome Choices!

 Professional hockey players love this line of sticks because the T-Geometry design and structure reduces fatigue, so the stick feels like new each time they use it.
 Players of all experience levels appreciate the pop it has, too.

 Bauer Nexus N7000 – Great Quality for under $100

 Bauer Nexus N7000

-This composite stick has a sweet spot that makes it easy to light the lamp!
+This composite stick which costs less than $100 bill has a sweet spot that makes it easy to light the lamp!

 It has a mid-kick point that responds to hand placement to provide all the power that a shot-on-goal needs.
 Energy transfer on this stick is the best in the business, so you can have accuracy, no matter how quickly you have to shoot the puck.